 Students who have not successfully appealed (or failed to meet conditions of an approved appeal) will remain on suspended status and may not receive federal student aid.
 Students who choose not to appeal, or whose appeal is not approved, may be able to re-establish eligibility for Title IV aid.
 Such students may (if they are permitted) continue to enroll for courses at their own expense until they have met all of the SAP standards have returned to good standing.
 Retroactive payments will not be made for periods in which a student was not eligible for financial aid.

+Students have the Right to Appeal their loss of Title IV, HEA funding status.
 A student whose aid is suspended may request reinstatement by following the appeal process.
-Students will be notified of their financial aid status (GOOD, WARNING, SUSPENSION) at the end of each payment period or semester and must submit an appeal by the due date to be considered for aid for a suspended period.
+Students will be notified of their financial aid status (GOOD, WARNING, SUSPENSION) at the end of each payment period and must submit an appeal by the due date to be considered for aid for a suspended period.

 Students may appeal the decision to suspend financial aid for unusual or extenuating circumstances, such as:

-NOTE: Student’s who fail to meet SAP or file a successful SAP appeal, are subject to academic dismissal.
-If the student has incurred costs for the next semester before the end of the unsuccessful payment period or semester, the student will be responsible for all costs for the semester without the benefit of federal, state or institutional financial aid.
+NOTE: Students who fail to meet SAP or file a successful SAP appeal may also be subject to academic dismissal.
+If the student has incurred costs for the next period before the end of the unsuccessful payment period, the student will be responsible for all costs for the period without the benefit of federal, state or institutional financial aid.

 Once financial aid is suspended, both the cumulative GPA and completion rate (Pace) standards must be met in subsequent periods to reinstate aid eligibility.
-If completion of “I” grades or other record changes warrant a reinstatement, the student must request a review in writing to the Executive Director.
+If completion of “I” grades or other record changes warrant a reinstatement, the student must request a review in writing to the President.

-Students who have questions concerning the Satisfactory Academic Progress Policy are advised to contact the GLBBS Operations Office at (906)484-1081 or E-mail: firstname.lastname@example.org or email@example.com.
+Students who fail to meet SAP will be ineligible for future aid.
+Students have the right to appeal their status for unusual or extenuating circumstances.
+Students who have questions concerning the Satisfactory Academic Progress Policy are advised to contact the GLBBS Operations Office at (906)484-1081 or Email: firstname.lastname@example.org or email@example.com.